hansolo-N/Twitch-Analysis/README.md

 - Key Insights
  - the average number of hours watched over an 8 year span was 5645920 hours
- - between 2016 and 2021 a steady increase in hours watched was observed, from 2021 onwards the hours watched decreased, we can assume that this decrease is attributed to twitch being a growing platform in its early years in combination with covid from 2019 people were confined to their homes, once covid ended people were able to resume normal day to day activities thus a decreased viewership was observed.
+ - between 2016 and 2021 a steady increase in hours watched was observed, from 2021 onwards the hours watched decreased, we can assume that this decrease is attributed to twitch being a growing platform in its early years in combination with covid from 2019 people were confined to their homes,as well social media competitors like Youtube, TikTok  Facebook and Instagram.
  - at lower hours watched, hours streamed were fairly clustered together and had a positive correlation and lower variance ,however as the stream hours increased there was more variance and suggests that after a certain amount of hours streamed viewership did not increase.
  - as the average viewers increased so did the hours watched, a very strong correlation was obvserved with little to no outliers.